 What are the differences between the Nano 2, 2+ and 3?

 The Nano 2 and 2+ both have plastic enclosures, though the 2+ was redesigned to maintain lower temperatures than the previous generations.
 The Nano 3 comes with an aluminum enclosure as standard, and is a smaller device than the 2 & 2+, so they will fit side by side in close spaces.

 The 2+ and 3 each contain a custom TCXO, which is the same as in the SMArt series.
-The accuracy (PPM) in these models is very low, <0.5PPM vs up to 50PPM for the Nano 2.
+This provides greater tuning accuracy in these models: <0.5PPM vs up to 50PPM for the Nano 2.